KostasKoutrou/kostaskoutrou.github.io/_posts/performance_troubleshooting_mde.md

 - Configure low CPU priority for scheduled scans.
 This lowers the scheduled scan thread priority from 9 to 8.
 - Specify CPU usage limit per scan from 50 to 20 or 30.
-- Start scheduled scan when device is idle with `ScanOnlyIfIdle`.
+- Start scheduled scan when the device is idle with `ScanOnlyIfIdle`.
 In the context of scheduled scans, a device is considered Idle when the CPU usage is lower than 80%.
 - Specify the interval to run quick scans per day to `Not configured`.
 - Specify the time for a daily quick scan to a time when the machine is least used.
-- Disable the Scheduled Scan settings.
+- Consider disabling the Scheduled Scan settings.
 The Daily Quick Scan is enough:
     - Specify the scan type to use for a scheduled scan to `Not configured`.
     - Specify the time of day to run scheduled scan to `Not configured`.
     - Specify the day of the week to `Not configured`.